Fedict/best-tools/java/webservice/README.md

 A stand-alone webservice containing both a REST API and a database with the data can be built using the multi-stage Dockerfile

-This (obviously) a docker engine and about 20 GB of disk space.
+This (obviously) a docker engine and about 20 GB of disk space + access to the internet to download the latest data.

 ### First stage